-Candidates for the diploma may also take, in their second year, an optional course in a second foreign language or a short course in the Textile, Engineering, or other Technological Department of the University.
+- Candidates for the diploma may also take, in their second year, an optional course in a second foreign language or a short course in the Textile, Engineering, or other Technological Department of the University. - N.B.-In 1914 the First Year and Second Year Examinations will be held about Thursday, June 11th.
+The latest date of entry and payment of fees will be on MONDAY, MARCH 2nd.